 Perhaps you drafted previous child-related estate planning documents while you were still married or in a relationship with somebody other than your current partner.
 If you have another child with a new spouse, you should adjust your estate plan accordingly.
 Review documents to determine whether they remain relevant based on your current life situation.

 If you are like many individuals with blended families, you may prefer to establish a separate trust to ensure that necessary funds reach children from your first marriage.
 Many estate plans include a combination of joint and separate trusts; these are often referred to as "his, hers, and ours" estate plans.

-LegalNature can help you with all of your legal form needs.
+We can help you with all of your estate planning and legal form needs.
 Let us help you get started today.
 Click here to create your estate planning documents now.